SUBUR78990/Termux-zsh2/README.md

 -   First update termux packages to latest versions by entering `pkg update` , you can answer `Y` to any prompts afterwards if its a clean termux install.
 -   Install git `pkg install git`
--   Clone this repo and cd to dir `git clone https://github.com/Sohil876/Termux-zsh.git && cd Termux-zsh`
+-   Clone this repo and cd to dir `git clone https://github.com/SUBUR78990/Termux-zsh2.git `
 -   Run setup file with bash `bash setup.sh`
 -   It will ask for storage permission, give it.
 -   Restart termux after setup is done.